moretrim/ccHFM/README.markdown

 ### 0.1.1

 The 0.1.x series of releases is based on [HFM 1.27I] and is backward compatible with it.
-This series comes with a few flag tweaks as well the following changes:
+This series comes with the following changes:

 [HFM 1.27I]: https://github.com/SighPie/HFM/tree/38ca75c40063e08cbf696140e0ea68d76e6ace9d